jrmykolyn/sfco-wp-yt/README.md

 ###### Text
 Use this field to insert copyright (or other legal/attribution information) into the footer element.

+### User Avatar
+This can be set using the 'Avatar' options on the user's profile page.

 ## Components

 ### Overview